 How to make a Pumpkin Spice Mule

-Scoop ice into your glass of choosing—a copper mug would look super pretty, though I personally like these smaller glasses that I used to showcase the ombre look of this drink!
+Scoop ice into your glass of choosing—a copper mug looks pretty, though I like these smaller glasses that I used to showcase the ombre look of this drink!

 Measure in the ginger beer, lime juice and vodka, and stir.